 Explanation of the proposed changes:

-The proposed changes to the 802.11 TGbn draft within this document are based on the following motions adopted by the TGbn task group:
+The proposed changes to the 802.11 TGbn draft within this document are based on the following

+discussed SP by the TGbn task group:

-Relevant passing motions:
+Relevant passing motions

-[Motion #]
+[SP ]

 TGbn defines or improve an existing mechanism so that a non-AP STA that is a TXOP responder can indicate its low latency needs (for traffic between the TxOP responder and the TxOP Holder) in a control response frame.
 The TXOP holder should consider the indication in determining subsequent actions.
 Subsequent actions related to this indication are out of the scope of the standard.

-Note: whether an AP can Indicate its Low latency needs is TBD
+Note: whether an AP can Indicate its low latency needs is TBD

 Text to be adopted begins here: